 Add the margarine and sugar to your mixer and beat until light and fluffy

 Add the flour, baking powder, bicarbonate of soda and salt and mix briefly

-Whisk the eggs, yogurt, milk and vanilla extract together in a jug before pouring into the cake mix.
+Whisk the yogurt, milk and vanilla extract together in a jug before pouring into the cake mix.
 Mix until completely combined

 Gently fold in the sprinkles being careful not to overmix because the sprinkles will bleed their colour